 Eagle Rock is a great family friendly hike in Warner Springs.
-It’s great because you don’t have to squint or look at it a certain way to see the Eagle, like some other rock formations.
-You couldn’t miss Eagle Rock if you tried.
-Even better, it’s off the Pacific Crest Trail.
+With minimal elevation gain, trail markers, views of the mountains, and an awesome rock formation, what’s not to love about Eagle Rock hiking trail.
+Even better, it’s part of the historic Pacific Crest Trail.
 The hiking path that goes all the way from Mexico to Canada.

-Great for all ages, Eagle Rock is a well maintained 6.4 mile hike about 1 hr and a half from downtown San Diego and North County.
+Great for all ages, Eagle Rock hiking trail is a well maintained 6.4 mile out and back hike about 1 hr and a half from downtown San Diego and North County.
 Like the name implies, the hike ends at a ginormous Eagle Rock.
 Part of the PCT, this hike is dog friendly.

 Here are the Deets